icpctools/icpctools/README.md

 floor map generators, and more!

+## Contest Control System Compatibility

+The ICPC Tools are built to work with any Contest Control System (CCS) that supports the REST-based Contest API (https://clics.ecs.baylor.edu/index.php/Contest_API).
+To be more specific, the only part of the Contest API that is strictly required is the event feed (https://clics.ecs.baylor.edu/index.php/Contest_API#Event_feed) and any file references that the feed refers to.
+If your CCS correctly supports the event feed, then all of the ICPC Tools will work even if the rest of the API is not implemented.

+The one exception to this is the CDS' and contest utility support for comparing scoreboards - to compare a scoreboard, the CCS must have one, of course.

+The CCS that has been most thoroughly proven to work with the ICPC Tools (through its role as primary CCS at the 2018 and 2019 ICPC World Finals) is DOMjudge (https://www.domjudge.org).

+Most of the core ICPC Tools still retain support for the deprecated XML Event Feed (https://clics.ecs.baylor.edu/index.php?title=Event_Feed_2016).
+If your CCS supports the XML Event Feed as specified at this link then the tools should still work, albeit with some missing function.
+Both Kattis (https://www.kattis.com) and some versions of PC^2 (https://pc2.ecs.csus.edu) have support for the XML feed and work well with the ICPC Tools.

 ## Contributing

 The ICPC Tools are developed, tested, and maintained by a group of ICPC volunteers.
-Bug reports and knowing what worked or didn't for your contest are always appreciated.
+Bug reports, feature requests, and even just knowing what worked or didn't for your contest are always appreciated.

 To become a committer you must have a history of high quality bug reports, PRs, and be approved by Tim, John Clevenger, and Jeff Donahoo.